tmcw/minute/README.md

 [Install minute-agent](https://github.com/tmcw/minute-agent).

 Download or git clone this repository into any directory you want (for example: `~/Sites/minute`).
-From that directory run `python -m SimpleHTTPServer 8888`.
+From that directory run `make run`.
 Now simply point your browser at `http://localhost:8888` and you should get a blank page with an error message.

 To visualize a snapshot of your keystrokes, _copy_ `keystrokes.log` from `~/Documents/minute/keystrokes.log` to `~/Sites/minute/keystrokes.log`.